If you have ever experienced rejection, you are in good company!

 Some will, Some won’t, So what?
 Someone’s waiting!”

-Jesus knew someone was waiting for Him, so He focused on that person rather than the ones who rejected Him.
+Jesus knew someone was waiting for Him, so He focused on the waiting rather than the rejecting.

 Then Jesus said to them, “Most assuredly, I say to you, unless you eat the flesh of the Son of Man and drink His blood, you have no life in you.
 Whoever eats My flesh and drinks My blood has eternal life, and I will raise him up at the last day.
 For My flesh is food indeed, and My blood is drink indeed.
 He who eats My flesh and drinks My blood abides in Me, and I in him (John 6:53-56).”